runi12/Image-Processing/Image processing script for tumorsphere assay/README.md

 ![spheres_script](https://github.com/user-attachments/assets/77afbd3e-8933-4592-9b9e-a0f4bccc04b7)

 # How to use it
-Download the sphere_counting.ipynb file, access Google colab (https://colab.google/) and upload the python file, as shown in the image below:
+Download the sphere_counting.ipynb file, access Google colab (https://colab.google/) and upload the file, as shown in the image below:
 ![image](https://github.com/user-attachments/assets/4c05ff32-3c79-470d-a5a8-214971d89041)